PIGZ(1) General Commands Manual PIGZ(1)

 -n --no-name

-Do not store or restore file name in/from header.
+Do not store or restore the file name or the modification time.

 -N --name